nwhitehead/pybook/README.md

 ## Building

 There is a build phase... for JavaScript (sigh).
 Need `node`, `npm`, and a bunch of packages in `package.json`.
-Once that is setups, you can build with:
+Once that is setup, you can build with:

     cd src
     node build.js